Ford Fiesta (sixth generation): First Verve concept

 The Verve concept was first shown at the 2007 Frankfurt Motor Show.
 It continued Ford's Kinetic Design family styling theme, first seen on the Ford S-MAX.
 Martin Smith, executive director of design for Ford of Europe, described the Verve as "a chic, modern and individualistic statement for a sophisticated, fashion-aware generation."
 The concept was created by a team of designers from Ford studios in Dunton, England, and Cologne, Germany.

 The interior featured leather in different hues, along with multimedia equipment.
 The three-door hatchback featured a panoramic glass roof, pillarless side glass, LED headlamps, high-mounted LED taillamps, integrated tailgate spoiler and dark-chrome lower diffuser with integrated centre exhaust outlet.
 The car rode on 18-inch low-profile tyres mounted on two-piece, 12-spoke alloy wheels.

 Second Verve concept

 On November 19, 2007, Ford unveiled its second Verve concept.
 This second version took the form of a four-door notchback and was styled similarly to the Frankfurt version of the car.
 It was finished in frosted grape.

 Third Verve concept

 Another four-door Verve concept car for North America was revealed at the North American International Auto Show in January 2008.
 It was finished in Rouge Red, and unique to this version, featured a modified front fascia.
 The most notable changes were in a deeper upper grille, with Ford of North America's trademark 'three-bar' graphic, and a downsized lower inverted trapezoidal grille.

 Body styles

-There are four body styles available for the sixth generation Fiesta, including three- and five-door hatchbacks, four-door saloon, and a three-door van.
+There are four body styles available for the sixth generation Fiesta, including three- and five-door hatchbacks, four-door sedan, and a three-door van.